-For financial instruments other than purchased or originated credit-impaired financial assets (i.e. assets that are credit-impaired on initial recognition), the effective interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) excluding expected credit losses, through the expected life of the debt instrument, or, where appropriate, a shorter period, to the gross carrying amount of the debt instrument on initial recognition.
-For purchased or originated creditimpaired financial assets, a credit-adjusted effective interest rate is calculated by discounting the estimated future cash flows, including expected credit losses, to the amortised cost of the debt instrument on initial recognition.
+For financial instruments other than purchased or originated credit-impaired financial assets (i.e. assets that Interest income is recognised in profit or loss and is included are credit-impaired on initial recognition), the effective in the "other income - interest income" line item. interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) On initial recognition, the Group may make an irrevocable excluding expected credit losses, through the expected life election (on an instrument-by-instrument basis) to of the debt instrument, or, where appropriate, a shorter designate investments in equity instruments as at period, to the gross carrying amount of the debt instrument FVTOCI.
+Designation at FVTOCI is not permitted if the on initial recognition.
+For purchased or originated creditequity investment is held for trading or if it is contingent impaired financial assets, a credit-adjusted effective consideration recognised by an acquirer in a business interest rate is calculated by discounting the estimated combination. future cash flows, including expected credit losses, to the amortised cost of the debt instrument on initial recognition.